Tame Keva?: Plot

-Ramji, and old Dalit man is frustrated and annoyed because of casteism around his personal and professional life.
-Ramji wants to give up his relion but his wife is against it.
-In second story, Vishesh is a boy from rich but lower cast family.
-He wants to marry his girlfriend vasundhara but Vasundhara's father is against this marriage because of Vishesh's lower cast.
+Ramji, an old Dalit man, is frustrated and annoyed because of casteism around his personal and professional life.
+Ramji wants to give up his religion but his wife is against it.
+In the second story, Vishesh is a boy from rich but lower caste family.
+He wants to marry his girlfriend Vasundhara but Vasundhara's father is against this marriage because of Vishesh's lower caste.